+The first part of the objective which is to study the motion of the bridge was achieved successfully.
 The first four vibration mode shapes (for both vertical and torsional motions) and their corresponding frequencies were calculated and verified with Finite Element modeling.
 Besides that, the deflection or behavior of the bridge subjected to a load moving at various speeds were studied and analyzed as well.